CannaBites | An Eye on Cannabis

 Despite recent efforts to 'close the loophole' on THCA, the May 13 letter asserted that there is no loophole to begin with.
 Terrence Boos, chief of the DEA's drug and chemical evaluation section, clarified that the legal threshold includes not only delta-9 THC but also related cannabinoids like THCA.
 Thus, THCA products do not meet the legal definition of hemp.

 This clarification has sparked significant controversy within the hemp industry, with some arguing that this interpretation "would destroy the hemp industry."
-This debate is not a new one, though, with experts clashing on the legal status of hemp-derived cannabinoid products for years.
+This debate over the THCa loophole is not a new one, though, with experts clashing on the legal status of hemp-derived cannabinoid products for years.
 Although the DEA announced its intention to develop a final rule to clarify this policy in May 2023, hemp-derived cannabinoid products remain in a legal gray area after a federal appeals court in 2022 ruled that the language of existing laws exempts delta-8 THC from DEA control.
 However, while the federal discussion unfolds, some states are taking action.

 State Bans and Restrictions